 Babies cry so the species will survive.
 They cry so their needs will be met.
-A baby's cry is her way of communicating to her parents that she needs something.
-If you are a parent trying to cope with a crying, fretful baby, you will know how distressing her prolonged crying is to herself, to you and to anyone nearby.
+A baby's cry is their way of communicating to their parents that they need something.
+If you are a parent trying to cope with a crying, fretful baby, you will know how distressing their prolonged crying is to themselves, to you and to anyone nearby.

-Picking up and cuddling or nursing your fretful baby will not start bad habits or spoil her.
-If she cries, she needs you, and the more upset she is, the more she needs a loving parent to make everything all right again.
+Picking up and cuddling or breastfeeding your fretful baby will not start bad habits or spoil them.
+If they cry, they need you and the more upset they are, the more they need a loving parent to make everything all right again.

 Because you are a loving, caring mother you are distressed when your baby cries.
-When nothing you've done seems to help her, you may find your motherly feelings turning to despair and even anger.
-Most mothers of colicky babies can recall these times, often with an unwarranted sense of guilt.
+When nothing you do seems to help them, you may find your motherly feelings turning to despair and even anger.
+Most mothers of colicky babies can recall these times, often with a needless sense of guilt.

 Learning about the things that upset a baby can help you cope.
-It's easier to be patient with a constantly crying baby when you understand she has a positive reason for her distress.
+It's easier to be patient with a constantly crying baby when you understand they have a reason for their distress.

 Is it my milk?